Super Slow

 The method incorporates very slow repetition speeds as compared to traditional resistance training methods, with emphasis on minimizing acceleration and momentum to reduce the force the body is exposed to during exercise and improve muscular loading.

 SuperSlow workouts typically consist of one set of each exercise carried out to complete muscle fatigue.
 Hutchins recommends performing each set for between 100 and 240 seconds, depending on the exercise and the subject's competence.
 A frequency of twice weekly is recommended for most trainees, with even less frequency for more advanced trainees.
 A workout should last no longer than 30 minutes and be performed to the exclusion of all other intense activity for maximum progress.
-In recent years, Hutchins has continued to refine methods and expand publications to include additional training methodology and exercise history.)
+In recent years, Hutchins has continued to refine methods and expand publications to include additional training methodology and exercise history.

 Some research indicates that Super Slow produces superior results compared to traditional methods in as little as 10 weeks.

 Slow repetitions may be particularly beneficial to trainees working around injuries or conditions requiring extra caution and may be useful for practicing proper form when learning new exercises.
 Personal trainers who have abandoned Super Slow for general use may still use it as a method for teaching new exercises or evaluating clients' exercise form.

-Similar methods include Fred Hahn's Slow Burn system and Adam Zickerman's Power of 10 method.
-Zickerman's Power of Ten is identical to Super Slow in rep speed and philosophy.
-Hahn's Slow Burn method does not subscribe to the strict 10/10 rep tempo, and uses a heavier weight load than Super Slow.
-In Slow Burn training, the weight load chosen renders muscle fatigue in 40–90 seconds.
-Hahn also recommends two sessions per week for the vast majority of trainees.
-The word burn in Slow Burn is used to describe efficient fat burning via the use of a low carbohydrate eating regime, not the feeling of burning muscles while doing the exercises.